-Gloucestershire Wildlife Trust has been involved in bovine TB for over 30 years, and in 2011 was the first non-Governmental organisation in England to launch a badger vaccination programme on seven of its nature reserves.
+Gloucestershire Wildlife Trust has been involved in the debate over bovine TB for over 30 years, and in 2011 was the first non-Governmental organisation in England to launch a badger vaccination programme on seven of its nature reserves.

 We are keen to hear from landowners interested in badger vaccination and who would like to join together to make a bigger difference.